prebid/prebid-server-java/extra/modules/optable-targeting/README.md

    resolves the signature through the matching optable-eid and propagates it back into the request context, where it is later injected into the bid response (`ext.prebid.passthrough.optable.id5_signature`) for downstream use.

-The `id5_signature` field is also part of the Optable input erasure — see below.
+The `id5_signature` field is also part of the Optable input erasure — see above.

 ## Analytics Tags